-Operational risk
+- Operational risk

-Operational Risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
-It excludes business and reputational risk.
+Operational Risk means the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
+Operational Risk excludes business and reputational risk.
+It forms a subset of the Bank's Non-Financial Risks, as does Reputational Risk.

-Liquidity risk
+- Liquidity risk

 Liquidity risk is the risk arising from our potential inability to meet payment obligations when they come due or only being able to meet these obligation at excessive costs.
 Liquidity risk management safeguards our ability to meet payment obligations.
-Our liquidity risk management framework has been an important factor in maintaining adequate liquidity and in managing the funding profile during 2017.
+Our liquidity risk management framework has been an important factor in maintaining adequate liquidity and in managing the funding profile during 2018.